CDCgov/dynode-web/docs/index.md

 ### Health outcomes

 Some infections are symptomatic.
 Symptomatic infections are assumed to be equally infectious in the absence of mitigations.
 However, symptoms can trigger mitigations like isolation and antiviral usage that do affect onward transmission.
+(In terms of the simulation, "symptoms" are by definition what qualify someone for antivirals and TTIQ.
+The model only has a single category of "symptoms" and does not distinguish between, for example, symptoms that qualify someone to be counted as a case, symptoms that indicate antivirals, or symptoms that trigger isolation and quaratine.)

 Hospitalization and death are included in the model, but only as counting functions.
 Upon infection, some proportion of people will go on to these outcomes at some later time, depending on model parameters and other mitigations.
 The model makes the simplifying assumption that hospitalization and death have no impact on disease dynamics.